 The Office of Event Planning oversees reservations and use of campus facilities apart from the Lee University Campus Recreation Complex.
-Employees should contact roomreservations@leeuniversity.edu for reservations and rental agreement details.
+Employees should contact the Office of Event Planning at eventplanning@leeuniversity.edu for reservations and rental agreement details.

 Lee University facilities may not be used to officiate or celebrate same-sex unions.
 The facilities may not be used for events where the purpose is to promote or advocate for same-sex unions or relations or for any beliefs or activities that contradict university policies.
 This does not apply to academic events where same-sex issues are discussed both in the classroom and in forums.
 Lee University encourages the discussion of these issues in a variety of academic settings on campus in order to prepare our students to live responsible Christian lives in a complex world.